 At Louisville Collegiate School, we believe reaching and challenging each student goes beyond conventional methods.
 Our vibrant learning community exposes students to opportunities and experiences outside the classroom.
 At Collegiate, our goal is to cultivate each child’s unique potential.
 Our supportive and inclusive community creates an encouraging backdrop for learning.
 Want more information about Collegiate?
-Fill out this quick Online Inquiry and we will get in touch with you soon!
+Fill out this quick Online Inquiry, and we will get in touch with you soon!

 A welcome from the Director of Admission

 Thank you for your interest in Louisville Collegiate School.
-If you are searching for a school where your child will be known, challenged, encouraged, and loved, then you have found the right place.
+If you are searching for a school where your child will be known, challenged, encouraged, and loved, you have found the right place.
 A Collegiate education prepares students for life through intentional curriculum design, real-world experiences, and authentic relationships.

-We believe the joy of learning that begins in the preschool years should never get lost as students grow into their young adult years.
+We believe the joy of learning that begins in preschool should never get lost as students grow into their young adult years.
 Our 14-year program begins in Junior Kindergarten with a preschool experience that balances classroom learning with imaginative play and concludes with an internship that combines classroom learning and real-world experience during senior year.

 Welcome to Collegiate.
 I look forward to meeting you soon.